Type 2 diabetes in children is a chronic condition that affects the way your child's body metabolizes sugar (glucose).

 The liver acts as a glucose storage and manufacturing center.
 When your child's insulin levels are low — when your child hasn't eaten in a while, for example — the liver releases the stored glucose to keep your child's glucose level within a normal range.

 Researchers don't fully understand why some children develop type 2 diabetes and others don't, even if they have similar risk factors.
-It's clear that certain factors increase the risk, however, including:
+However, it's clear that certain factors increase the risk, including:

 - Inactivity.
 The less active your child is, the greater his or her risk of type 2 diabetes.
 Physical activity helps your child control his or her weight, uses glucose as energy, and makes your child's cells more responsive to insulin.